GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 # Single Sign-On (SSO) Integration Guide
-The integration guide will help you understand how to achieve SSO with your Gluu Server across custom developed, open source, off-the-shelf, and SaaS web and mobile applications.
-The most important thing to understand is that there are a variety of SSO integration strategies available depending on the type of application in question.
+The integration guide will help you understand how to achieve SSO with your Gluu Server across custom developed, open source, off-the-shelf, and SaaS web and mobile applications using the open web standards the Gluu Server supports--SAML and OpenID Connect.

-The following page provides a number of integration strategies for the most common types of applications.
-This is not a totally exhaustive list of integration mechanisms and strategies.
+The most important thing to understand is that there are a variety of SAML and OpenID Connect SSO integration strategies available depending on the type of application in question.
+The list of integration strategies presented below is not totally exhaustive.
 However, the mechanisms described below have been tested to work with the Gluu Server and are well understood by our support and development staff.

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: (1) use of web server filters and reverse proxies, and (2) leveraging OAuth2 directly in your application.
 Which approach to use depends on the trade-off between easier devops (option 1), and how deeply you want to integrate centralized security policies into your application (option 2).